-The U.S. residential mortgage market is one of the largest financial markets in the world, with approximately \$10 trillion of outstanding debt and average annual origination volume of \$1.6 trillion for the five years ending December 31, 2014.
-Dislocations from the financial crisis have led many of the largest financial institutions, including banks which have traditionally held the majority of the market share in mortgage originations and servicing, to reduce their participation in the mortgage market through asset sales and by exiting businesses, and the industry remains in a period of significant transformation, creating opportunities for non-bank participants.
+The U.S. residential mortgage market is one of the largest financial markets in the world, with approximately \$10.0 trillion of outstanding debt and average annual origination volume of \$1.4 trillion for the five years ending December 31, 2015.
+Many of the largest financial institutions, including banks which have traditionally held the majority of the market share in mortgage originations and servicing, have reduced their participation in the mortgage market and the industry remains in a period of significant transformation, creating opportunities for non-bank participants.

-The residential mortgage industry is characterized by high barriers to entry, including the necessity for approvals required to sell loans to and service loans for the Agencies, state licensing requirements for non-banks without a federal charter, sophisticated infrastructure, technology, and processes required for successful operations, and financial capital requirements.
+The residential mortgage industry is characterized by high barriers to entry, including the necessity for approvals required to sell loans to and service loans for the Agencies, state licensing requirements for non-federally chartered banks, sophisticated infrastructure, technology, and processes required for successful operations, and financial capital requirements.